-I’ve spent 25 years of my life without ever feeling the chilly, flaky goodness of freshly fallen snow.
-But all that changed last month when I finally went to the lap of India’s most majestic mountain range – The Himalayas.
+We’d spent 25 years of our lives without ever feeling the chilly, flaky goodness of freshly fallen snow.
+But all that changed last month when we finally went to the lap of India’s most majestic mountain range – The Himalayas.

-My friend and I – we took a flight to big bad Delhi (Chandigarh is a better option but the flight is more expensive from Mumbai) and then an overnight bus to Manali from ISBT Kashmere Gate.
-Read about my impressions of Delhi here.
+We took a flight to big bad Delhi (Chandigarh is a better option but the flight is more expensive from Mumbai) and then an overnight bus to Manali from ISBT Kashmere Gate.
+Read about our impressions of Delhi here.

-You can’t blame me for not wanting to leave my room at The Himalayan when I was treated to views like these:
+You can’t blame us for not wanting to leave our room at The Himalayan when we were treated to views like these:

 In the wee hours of the morning